 What is the “SDRC testing center”?

 The SDRC has an in–house testing center located on premise.
 The main room holds roughly 30 students, and there are five individual rooms for those students who have “private room” as an accommodation.
-There are nine computers available for tests that are online or use digital media (such as images or recordings).
+There are thirteen computers available for tests that are online or use digital media (such as images or recordings).
 Faculty is always welcome to come by the SDRC to tour the facility.

 Is the testing environment at the SDRC monitored?